ibm-cloud-docs/ibm-cloud-provider-for-terraform/tutorials/clusters.md

    ```
    {: screen}

-4. Review the Terraform execution plan to verify that your cluster set up is correct.
+4. Review the Terraform on {{site.data.keyword.cloud_notm}} execution plan to verify that your cluster set up is correct.
 5. Create your single zone cluster.
 Note that the creation of your cluster takes a few minutes to complete.

    ```